-Are you thinking of renting out your car to offset the costs, but have some concerns?
+Are you thinking of renting out your car to offset the costs or start a business, but have some concerns?
 Read on for some of the most common questions prospective car owners have for us about sharing their car with their neighbours.

 - Car sharing will be inconvenient

 - I shouldn't have to pay a membership fee to rent out my car

 - My car is going to depreciate in value

 - I like my car and feel weirdly protective of it